 Solomon joined Watsi on November 29th, 2017.
 Two years ago, Solomon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Solomon's most recent donation supported Lynemandy, a 28 year old student from Haiti, to fund prep and travel for life-saving heart surgery.
+Solomon's most recent donation supported Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.

 Solomon has funded healthcare for 33 patients in 11 countries.